 View and print a Teacher and Employee Retention Incentive (TERI) program statement;

-View and print an annuity verification letter;
+View and print an benefit verification letter;

-View their current payment method;
+View their current payment method and history;

 Change their payment method from paper check to direct deposit; and

 Modify an existing direct deposit account or add an additional direct deposit account.